Water Contact Closures and Advisories Listed for SD County Beaches

 Water contact closures have been issued for the following locations due to bacteria levels exceeding health standards:

-— Imperial Beach Shorelines, ocean shoreline from the south end of Seacoast Drive to Carnation Avenue;
+- Imperial Beach shoreline, ocean shoreline from the south end of Seacoast Drive to Carnation Avenue

-— Tijuana Slough Shoreline, ocean shoreline from the U.S./Mexico border, including Border Field State Park and the Tijuana Slough National Wildlife Refuge.
+- Tijuana Slough shoreline, ocean shoreline from U.S./Mexico border, including Border Field State Park and the Tijuana Slough National Wildlife Refuge.

 Water contact advisories have been issued for the following locations due to bacteria levels exceeding health standards: